Combining Forecasts under Structural Breaks Using Graphical LASSO: Conclusions

 \section{Conclusions}

 In this paper we develop a unified framework to generalize network inference under a factor structure in the presence of structural breaks.
 We overcome the challenge of using graphical models under the factor structure and provide a simple approach that allows practitioners to combine a large number of forecasts when experts tend to make common mistakes.
 Using pre- and post-break data, our new approach to forecast combinations breaks down forecast errors into common and unique parts which improves the accuracy of the combined forecast.
-Our first algorithm, Factor GLASSO, is shown to consistently estimate forecast combination weights and MSFE.
-For the ease of practical use we develop a scalable optimization procedure for RD-Factor GLASSO, based on the ADMM.
+We allow the structural breaks to affect factor loadings and idiosyncratic precision matrix.
+For the ease of practical use we develop a scalable optimization procedure for RD-FGL, based on the ADMM.
 The empirical application to forecasting macroeconomic series using the data of the ECB Survey of Professional Forecasters shows that incorporating (i) factor structure in the forecast errors together with (ii) sparsity in the precision matrix of the idiosyncratic components and (iii) regime-dependent combination weights improves the performance of a combined forecast.

 \phantomsection